lamberta/devkit-doc/native/ios-test-app.md

 ### Restarting

-To restart the game, make a gesture on the screen:  Swipe one finger up on the left while swiping another finger down on the left.
+To restart the game, make a rotation gesture on the screen:  Swipe one finger up on the left while swiping another finger down on the right.
 This brings up a quit prompt to return to the game list:

 <div class="figure-wrapper">
 <figure>